Platelet Rich Plasma (PRP) | NW Regen

 Platelet-Rich Plasma (PRP) Injection Therapy

-What is Platelet-Rich Plasma (PRP) Therapy?
+What is PRP Therapy?

 We begin with a simple blood draw processed in our in-office lab under highly specialized protocols to produce platelet-rich plasma (PRP) tailored to you.
+Then administer a PRP injection directly to the painful area to promote repair and healing, using precise ultrasound to visually guide the injection.

 How do PRP injections work?

+Injecting a platelet-rich solution directly to the injured tissue promotes the healing process.
 Platelets form the first line of defense in response to tissue damage.
 They contain α-granules rich in growth factors and cytokines that promote tissue regeneration, healing and repair.

 What conditions do PRP injections treat?